24bisquitz/dv8p3845/Brightness/README.md

 `sudo dnf install xbacklight && xbindkeys`

-Then, put the `.xbindkeys`-file into your home directory.
-This will enable you to use you homebutton together with the volume up or down buttons to adjust the display brightness manually.
+Then, put the `.xbindkeysrc`-file into your home directory.
+This will enable you to use you homebutton together with the volume-up or -down buttons to adjust the display brightness manually.

 # Automatic Brightness Adjustment
 There is a way to enable the automatic brightness adjustment via the internal ambient light sensor.
 However, this does not work yet on newer kernels.